 Microsoft Defender does indeed turn itself off if you install a third-party antivirus program.

 When you install Avast, McAfee, Norton or any other third-party antivirus app, Windows Defender takes notice and gracefully deactivates itself.

 And there’s a reason for that…

 As explained in this post, when you have more than one full-time antivirus program running at the same time they tend not to co-exist all that well.

 In short, the antivirus protection you’ll receive from any two full-time antivirus programs running at the same time won’t be as effective as the protection you’ll receive from either of them if they were running by themselves.

 That’s why Microsoft Defender constantly checks to see if a second antivirus app has been installed on the system, and if it finds one it deactivates itself and lets the second antivirus take over.

 The good news is if you ever decide to uninstall the third-party antivirus, Microsoft Defender will notice that as well and automatically reactivate itself to ensure that your system is protected.

-Now what we have all of that out of the way, let’s talk about the “incomplete” part of the answer the Microsoft rep gave you.
+Now what we have all of that out of the way, let’s talk about the “incomplete” part of the answer the salesman gave you.

 When he said there is no reason to purchase other antivirus software, what he didn’t tell you is that no antivirus program is perfect.
-Even the best of the best will fail to detect some viruses at some times.
+Even the best of the best will fail to detect some viruses on rare occasions.